We include products we think are useful for our readers. If you

 Especially if you’re taking other supplements or prescription medications or are pregnant or breastfeeding, be sure to talk with a healthcare professional before trying any new supplements.

-Lastly, remember that supplements are not meant to replace other healthy lifestyle habits, such as maintaining a balanced diet, staying hydrated, managing stress levels, and getting plenty of sleep, all of which also contribute to healthier hair, skin, and nails.
+Remember that supplements are not meant to replace other healthy lifestyle habits, such as eating a balanced diet, staying hydrated, managing stress levels, and getting quality sleep, all of which also contribute to healthier hair, skin, and nails.